JessicaGarson/NYU-Intro-to-Python-Summer-2018/07-11-2018-Lists-Loops/lectures/review.md

     main()
 ```

 What can be made better about this code?
-It works but there are some awkward things about it?
-What is awkward about?
+It works but there are some awkward things about it.
+What is awkward about it?

 Let's take a look at the variables in the main function these can be made better?
 How so?